 Some countries outside of the United States require an “Apostille” on certain documents, usually diplomas or transcripts.
 The Registrar’s Office will take care of that service for you upon request and upon payment of the nominal fee.

-Submit the following to the Registrar’s Office to request an Apostille:
+Submit the following form to the Registrar’s Office to request an Apostille:

-Please be advised that we can only process the Apostille with the Office of the Rhode Island Secretary of State once all documents and payment is received.
+Please be advised that we can only process the Apostille with the Office of the Rhode Island Secretary of State once the form along with accompanying documents and payment is received.

 Please allow 7 to 10 days for processing.